arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ### EventBridge

 **Amazon EventBridge** manages the scheduling of Lambda function executions.
-It makes sure that the data extraction process runs at predefined intervals without manual intervention.
+It ensures that the data extraction process runs at predefined intervals without manual intervention.

 The **EventBridge Rules** dashboard shows the rule responsible for triggering the *AWS S3 CSV Exporter Lambda function*.
 The rule type is **Scheduled Standard**, meaning it executes the function at fixed intervals, with its status appearing as Enabled, indicating that it is active and operational.